kurvamallesh/-ML-Regression-Capstone-project/README.md

 * Creating New feature **Week day** and **weekend**.
 And droping the days of week column from data and from categorical feature.

-* Convert Hour column in three part Night, Noon, Evening, Morning For better predictation.
+* Convert Hour column in three part Night, Noon, Evening, Morning For better predictation

 * Using correlation plot we find **"Dew point temperature(°C)"** variable is higlly correlated.